ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 The user can easily perform migration in CLI mode with this quick step guide.
 The overall process is listed below.

 1. Prepare the project
    1. Register database connection information and project
    2. Set migration options
 2. Build the project
 3. Reconcile the project
 4. Run the project
 5. Validate the project

 #### Prepare the Project

-The source/ destination database connection information and project registration are essential to perform migration.
+The source/destination database connection information and project registration are essential to perform migration.
 It is possible to register the project in CLI mode, but it is recommended to register in user-friendly in GUI mode.

 To register the database connection information and projects in CLI mode, you must explicitly register it in Migration Center after modifying the registration file(register.xml).
 What you need to input in the registration file is the project name and the source / destination database connection information to be used in the project.
 Multiple projects can be registered at once.

 The registration file must be located in the directory where the Migration Center is installed.
 Please refer to the comments and samples in the "register.xml" file for more details.

-##### Register database connection information and project
+##### Registering database connection information and project

 ```
 % ./migcenter.sh register register.xml
 ```

-The source / destination database connection information and the project recorded in the registration file (register.xml) is to be registered in the Migration Center.
+The source/destination database connection information and the project recorded in the registration file (register.xml) is to be registered in the Migration Center.
 The input project name should be unique, and the database connection information should be able to connect to the target database before registrations.
-When the project is successfully registered, the project name folder is automatically created and source/ destination database connect information is stored in Migration Center.
+When the project is successfully registered, the project name folder is automatically created and source/destination database connect information is stored in Migration Center.

 If either the project recorded in the registration file or the registration of the database connection information fails, all project and database connection registration recorded in the registration file are canceled.

 The user can use a name other than "register.xml" as the name of the registration file.

-##### Set Migration Options
+##### Setting Migration Options

 The "options.xml" file is automatically created in the project folder when the project is registered.
 You can modify the options in the options.xml file directly in CLI mode.
 For details of the options, refer to the "Appendix A: Migration Options".

-#### Build the Project
+#### Building the Project

 ```
 % ./migcenter.sh build project_path